Folklorama 2026

-The Japanese Pavilion will run from TBA at Petrus Hall.
+The Japanese Pavilion will run from August 2-8, 202 at Heather Curling Club.

-This year, the Japanese Pavilion will remain at Petrus Hall after having such a successful year in 2024.
+This year, the Japanese Pavilion will be located at our new location, Heather Curling Club.
 We have made some changes in the way the pavilion will run so we should be better than last year.
-Petrus Hall is very easy to access and we have ample parking for everyone.
+The Heather Curling Club is very easy to access and we have ample parking for everyone.

 This year we are making several changes to our entertainment to include more Traditional Japanese entertainment that was requested by so many individuals.
-You will see traditional green tea ceremony and Ikebana (Japanese flower arranging).
-We will also have martial art demonstrations including kendo, karate and judo.
+You will see Chanoyu (traditional green tea ceremony) and Ikebana (Japanese flower arranging).
+We will also have martial art demonstrations including kendo, karate and iaido.
 The Aurora Japanese Dancers and Hinode Taiko will also join the exciting line up of performers this year.
 Our regular shows are listed below

 Showtimes are as follows: